 - 3 of my son’s friends died

-- my grandmother died in a freak accident a few days before Christmas
+- my grandmother died a few days before Christmas

 - 2 family members – one from my side of the family and one from my husband’s side – died on the same day

-- my husband deeply betrayed me and our marriage crumbled almost to the point of divorce
+- my husband betrayed me and our marriage crumbled almost to the point of divorce

 - I had two cancer scares that required 2 surgeries